aclark4life/python-packages-doc/introduction.rst

 Introduction
 ============

 Welcome.
-Please follow these steps to test the *beta release* features.
+Follow these steps to test the beta release features.

 Step 1: Get access
 ------------------